 911 instantly gives dispatchers the caller's phone number and address

 The center is staffed 24 hours a day, 365 days a year.

 Cell phone users can also make 911 calls directly from their cell phones

 Do not hang up until the dispatcher advises you to do so.
 If you have a need for a police officer and it is not an emergency, then please use our non-emergency phone number 928-537-4365.

 When you call 911, your address, telephone number and billing person's name is automatically displayed on our computer-aided dispatch system.
 Dispatchers will ask you for this information to verify it.

 The dispatcher will ask you what type of emergency you have.
 Remember to:

 Stay on the line

-If you have an non-emergency, please call 928-537-4365.
-If you call the Dispatch Center with a situation that is not deemed to be an emergency, you will be referred to the non-emergency line.
+If your situation is not an emergency, please call 928-537-4365.
+If you call the Dispatch Center with a situation that is not deemed to be an emergency, you will be referred to the not emergency line.
 The following are examples of non-emergencies: